sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-sso/application.rst

 Application
 =======

-Since, you have successfully configured both the AWS SSO and Okta in the previous steps so now, you can configure single sign-on (SSO) access to Fire Insights applications as it supports identity federation with SAML 2.0.
+Since, you have successfully configured both the AWS SSO and Okta in the previous steps so now, you can configure single sign-on (SSO) access to Sparkflows applications as it supports identity federation with SAML 2.0.

-This document guides you through the process of configuring single sign-on (SSO) access to Fire Insights applications using AWS SSO and Okta.
+This document guides you through the process of configuring single sign-on (SSO) access to Sparkflows applications using AWS SSO and Okta.
 Below are the steps involved in it:

 Step 1 : Login to Aws Console
 ------------------------